Frequently Asked Questions

-The bitness of your application, Redemption, and Outlook/MAPI must all match: Redemption is an in-proc COM library, therefore its bitness must match that of the parent process.
-Redemption loads MAPI (which is a set of dlls) also in-proc, hence MAPI system bitness must also be the same.
+This error usually means the bitness of your application, Redemption, and Outlook/MAPI do not match.
+Redemption is an in-process COM library, so its bitness must match the parent process.
+Redemption also loads the MAPI DLLs in process, so the MAPI system bitness must match as well.

 'start Outlook if it is not running